-The European Council welcomed the improvement in Turkey's relations with its neighbours and Turkey's unequivocal commitment to good neighbourly relations and its readiness to continue to work with Member States towards resolution of border disputes, in conformity with the principle of peaceful settlement of disputes in accordance with the United Nations Charter.
-In accordance with its previous conclusions, the European Council reviewed the situation relating to outstanding disputes; in this connection it reaffirmed its view that unresolved bilateral issues, which might have repercussions on the accession process, should if necessary be brought to the International Court of Justice for settlement.
+The European Council, while underlining the need for unequivocal commitment to good neighbourly relations welcomed the improvement in Turkey's relations with its neighbours and its readiness to continue to work with Member States towards resolution of outstanding border disputes in conformity with the principle of peaceful settlement of disputes in accordance with the United Nations Charter.
+In accordance with its previous conclusions, notably those of Helsinki on this matter, the European Council reviewed the situation relating to outstanding disputes.
+In this connection it reaffirmed its view that unresolved disputes having repercussions on the accession process, should if necessary be brought to the International Court of Justice for settlement.
+The European Council will be kept informed of progress achieved which it will review as appropriate.